All 2021 Summer Institutes courses will be held online. Module registration closes seven days prior to the start of the module.

 When does module registration close?

-Module registration will close three business days prior to the start of a module or earlier if the course reaches its capacity.
+Module registration will close 7 days prior to the start of a module or earlier if the course reaches its capacity.

 Are any prerequisites needed in order to participate in a module?

 Knowledge requirements or prerequisites are outlined in the module description.
 If a module was offered in 2020, registrants may access the Summer Institutes Archives to view course materials from previous years to gauge the knowledge base needed for module content.

 Can I get credit for Summer Institutes courses?

 Summer Institutes modules are considered training courses, not university academic courses.
 Institute attendees are not required to register as university students and no university credit is awarded for participation.
 However, participants will receive a certificate of participation.

 Module change requests must be made at least 7 days prior to the start of a module.
 If you wish to switch modules, please email firstname.lastname@example.org with the following information:

 How do I cancel my registration?